jhusain/proposal-observable/ObservableEventTarget.md

 });
 ```

 Note that the resulting code is shorter than the correct previous solution.
 More importantly the code contains does not utilize any shared mutable state for concurrency coordination.
-The only shared mutable state is the DOM elements, but this state is not used to coordinate concurrency and must be changed to fulfill the requirements.

 ## More Compositional Web Applications with ObservableEventTarget

-The Observer pattern is ubiquitous in modern web applications.
-With the recent introduction of Promises, the web platform has much to gain by including a primitive which can allow EventTargets and Promises to be composed.
+The web platform has much to gain by including a primitive which can allow EventTargets and Promises to be composed.
 This proposal, along with the Observable proposal currently being considered by the TC-39, are incremental steps towards a more compositional approach to concurrency coordination.
-If the Observable proposal is accepted, the Observable prototype will have the opportunity to be enriched with useful combinators like the ones used in the combinator library included in the example
+If the Observable proposal is accepted, the Observable prototype will have the opportunity to be enriched with useful combinators over time, eliminating the need for a combinator library in common cases.